Block-Buster2712/AssignmentFLM/README.md

-This is a remix of a song that GundamCoder240 made on Scratch.
-Please credit both me and him if you use this.
+This is where I'll store all the FLMs of the songs that I make for GundamCoder240's VS Gcode mod.
+The instrumentals are included in the files to make remixing easier.
+Please credit both Block_Buster2712 and GundamCode240 if you use any of these.